draliceviolett/Scriptor-Jekyll-Theme/_posts/2020-05-12-the-glass-house-by-eve-chase.md

 The sections from Hera's perspective add information and insights that Rita wouldn't be able to provide herself, even if her reliability is compromised as a troubled tween craving love and attention from her mother.
 One criticism I would have is that - while 12-year-olds are way more perceptive and emotionally intelligent than people give them credit for - some of the language she uses is a little beyond her years.
 Similarly, at one point Annie makes a cultural reference that doesn't really work for a character born in the early 2000s.

 <cite>The Glass House</cite> features all the elements I love to see in a book.
 It's also delightfully dark and filled with beautiful descriptions.
 With revelations and surprises right up until the final few pages, it's utterly unputdownable and incredibly satisfying.
-I will definitely be reading Chase's previous novel, <cite>Black Rabbit Hall</cite>, and following her career with interest!
+I will definitely be reading Chase's previous novels, <cite>Black Rabbit Hall</cite> and <cite>The Vanishing of Audrey Wilde</cite>, and following her career with interest!

 *<cite>The Glass House</cite> is published by Penguin (Michael Joseph) on 14 May 2020.*